Why Use Lightweight Screed?

 I’m Andy Parkin, Managing Director of the Multi-Award Winning Speed Screed.
 I’m here to talk about lightweight screed.

 A variety of constituents make up lightweight screeds.
 These can include fine limestone, ordinary cement (Portland preferred), perlite lightweight aggregate, and specially picked foam stabilising agents.
-To ensure that the quality remains consistent, the lightweight screed is manufactured under controlled conditions.
+To ensure that the quality remains consistent, it is manufactured under controlled conditions.
 Lightweight screed is popularly used for thermal insulation on the roofs and floors.

-Lightweight screeds are mixed with highly insulating premixed mortar to be used for attics, balconies, and both flat and sloping floors.
-Lightweight screeds play an important role in lessening the weight by up to 80% as compared to regular concrete/screed.
+Mixed with highly insulating premixed mortar to be used for attics, balconies, and both flat and sloping floors.
+Playing an important role in lessening the weight by up to 80% as compared to regular concrete/screed.

 Tarmac lightweight screed is a pretty popular option.
 It is a pre-blended, dry bagged lightweight screed.
 When you use lightweight screed on roofs, it is usually covered with mastic asphalt or felt.
 It is one of the most highly insulating premixed mortars.